Skip to Main Content

 site:gov filetype:pdf

-To find reports written by non-governmental organizations (NGOs), search the country name and the issue, then add the following to your Google search:
+To find reports written by organizations, add the following to your Google search:

 site:org filetype:pdf